heutelbeck/sapl-policy-engine/sapl-extensions-api/README.md

 }
 ```

-In this example the method is `static` because it does not require state of the class.
+In this example, the method is `static` because it does not require the state of the class.
 As SAPL functions must not have side effects, many methods will look this way.
 However, if the function requires some other objects to perform its actions, these may be stored in the class, resulting in non-static methods.
 In a SAPL policy, the function can be used as follows:

 ```
 policy "test" permit where "123" == some.custom.numberToString(123);
 ```

-Also note, the annotation `@Number` on the parameter.
+Also note the annotation `@Number` on the parameter.
 When the policy engine detects such an annotation on a parameter, it will automatically make a type check of the value and return an error if the implied type constraint on the value is violated before calling the method.
 Type validation is described in more detail below.

-The policy engine will check if the number of parameters in a policy match the number of the parameters of the method and return an error if this does not match.
+The policy engine will check if the number of parameters in a policy matches the number of the parameters of the method and return an error if this does not match.
 While doing so, var args semantics are respected.

 ## Custom Policy Information Point